angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 be run alongside discard effects and other reactive disruption.

 There is one more main class of proactive disruption in the form of running a creature package.
-The most commonly found card for this is {{Baleful Strix}}
-however other options like {{Uro, Titan of Nature's Wrath}} and {{Sedgemoor Witch}} have been tried.
+The most commonly found card for this is :card[Baleful Strix] however other options like :card[Uro, Titan of Nature's Wrath] and :card[Sedgemoor Witch] have been tried.
 The idea behind these is they act as delays to your opponent's pressure whilst also providing additional card draws.
 Uro and Sedgemoor both also provide an alternative way to win without casting Doomsday for matchups where that may be useful.

-If running Strixes, these normally are swapped out for some mix of free cycle effects, {{Daze}} or Preordains.
+If running Strixes, these normally are swapped out for some mix of free cycle effects, :card[Daze] or Preordains.
 Adding some of the other creature packages are less simple to map out but can also take the place of those slots alongside Lotus Petals.
 Strixes are normally run as a two to four of and creature plans like Uro a three to four of (where incorporated).

-The final proactive interaction that can be run is some combination of Wasteland and {{Stifle}}.
+The final proactive interaction that can be run is some combination of Wasteland and :card[Stifle].
 Some use this as a way to actively disrupt their opponent's manabase, much in the same vein that a tempo deck like Delver would, and use that to accrue pseudo card advantage and prevent your opponent from being able to interact with their resources.
 When run they are normally a compact package